NexPlayer/Android-SDK/advanced.md

 #### void onTimeshiftErr ( NexPlayer mp, int err )

-This is a deprecated method that formerly reported any NexPlayer™ Time shift error.
+This is a deprecated method that formerly reported any NexPlayer Time shift error.

 > **Deprecated** Not available in current version; do not use.